evervault/evervault-node/README.md

 | cageName | String | Name of the Cage to be run |
 | cageFunction | Function | The function to deploy as a Cage |

-### Disable Relay interception on requests to specfic domains
+### Disable interception on requests to specific domains

 You may pass in an array of domains which you **don't** want to be intercepted by Relay, i.e. requests sent to these domains will not go through Relay, and hence will not be decrypted.
 This array is passed in the `ignoreDomains` option.